 Please confirm student absences in writing via email to firstname.lastname@example.org

-- Rolls are marked by the classroom teacher between 8.50am and 9.00am daily.
+- Class rolls are marked by the classroom teacher at 9.00 am daily.

-- Marked rolls are submitted electronically on the School Administration System daily.
+- Marked class rolls are submitted electronically on the School Administration System daily at 9.10 am.

-- An automated SMS message is generated and sent to parents and carers of students with an unexplained absence daily.
+- An automated SMS message is generated at 9.30 am daily and sent to parents and carers of students who are listed with an unexplained absence.

-If you receive an SMS message advising your child has been marked absent
+If/when you receive an SMS message advising your child has been marked as an unexplained absence

-- If you receive a message advising that your child is marked absent from school and this is incorrect, please contact the school front office immediately on 6142 2400 to allow staff to verify and correct attendance records.
+- If you receive a message advising that your child is marked as an unexplained absence from school and this is incorrect, please contact the school front office immediately on 02 6142 2400 to allow staff to verify and correct attendance records.

-- If you receive a message and you know your child is absent please contact the school to allow staff to correct the records.
+- If you receive this message and you know your child is absent please contact the school by phone or email to allow staff to correct the records.

-Student arriving after a class roll has been submitted will be asked to proceed to the front office to have their arrival noted.
-We suggest that all students arriving at school after 8.50am please enter via the school front office to ensure their attendance is marked accurately, a late slip is issued, and students can proceed to class.
+Students arriving after 9.10 am will be asked to proceed to the front office to have their attendance noted.
+We suggest that all students arriving at school after 9.10 am please enter via the school front office to ensure their attendance is marked accurately before proceeding to class.

 Collecting students during the school day